 Apple says anyone whose MacBook Pro is affected by the recall should stop using the device until it can be repaired.
 Apple will replace the battery free of charge.

-All of the recalled MacBook Pros will be sent to an Apple Repair Center for service, which may take one to two weeks.
+An Apple Repair Center will receive and service all recalled MacBook Pros.
+The process may take one to two weeks.
 Customers have three options of getting their laptop to Apple for repairs:

 - Find an Apple Authorized Service Provider.

 - Make an appointment at an Apple Retail Store.